nitad54448/yappari-5-1/help/README_5.1.56.md

 # やっぱり #

-# How to install
+## How to install
-If this is the first time to install this program, the recommended and easiest way to install it is to use the full package which can be downloaded from [Releases](https://github.com/nitad54448/yappari-5-1/releases).
+The recommended way to install this program is to use the full package which can be downloaded from [Releases](https://github.com/nitad54448/yappari-5-1/releases).
 Make sure you download the _Volume.zip_ file and not what is labelled as source file archives.
 Several versions are available, in general the last one is the best choice.
 In case of bugs please report them and grab an earlier version.

 There is another way to install it, if you want to complicate things.
 Yappari 5.1 is compiled with Labview 2023 for Windows.
 As such it will require a _Labview run-time engine_ which is installed, if needed, by the full installer.
 So, if you already have the run-time engine (either because you have peviously installed Yappari or you have installed another program compiled with Labview 2023) you can just download all the files from the green button __Code__ as a zip file.
 If you do not have the run-time engine but still want to go the hard way, you can download the LV 2023 engine freely from [ni.com](https://www.ni.com/fr/support/downloads/software-products/download.labview-runtime.html#484336) then get the zip file from __Code__.
 The files in __Code__ are always the latest version.
 For previous ones, look in [Releases](https://github.com/nitad54448/yappari-5-1/releases).